kevL/yata/ReadMe.txt

-rows for copying (or deleting w/ the Delete key) hold down Shift and click at the far left of another row (Control will not work for this, although such row(s)'s cells would appear to be selected; a row of selected cells is *not* necessarily/technically a selected or flagged row!), (c) to copy a range of rows (a selected row along with its flagged rows) choose "copy range" on the Edit menu.
+rows for copying (or deleting w/ the Delete key) hold down Shift and click at the far left of another row (Control will not work for this, although such row(s)'s cells would appear to be selected; a row of selected cells is *not* necessarily/technically a selected or flagged row itself!), (c) to copy a range of rows (a selected row along with its flagged rows) choose "copy range" on the Edit menu.

 Currently flagged rows are indicated with a pale green field at the far left of their rows.

 Copying rows does not use the Windows Clipboard.
 The copy of such data is instead maintained internally by Yata.
-If you want this data on the Clipboard for whatever reason choose "export copy to clipboard" on the Edit menu.
-To get data that's on the Clipboard back into Yata's internal format choose "import clipboard to copy" on the Edit menu - but be warned that such data from the Clipboard is not checked and could be garbage as far as a 2da is concerned, so it's up to you to decide whether or not to proceed at that point.
-The contents of the Clipboard can be viewed and edited by choosing "view clipboard contents" on the Edit menu.
+If you want this data on the Clipboard for whatever reason choose "export copy to Clipboard" on the Edit menu.
+To get data that's on the Clipboard back into Yata's internal format choose "import Clipboard to copy" on the Edit menu - but be warned that such data from the Clipboard is not checked and could be garbage as far as a 2da is concerned, so it's up to you to decide whether or not to proceed at that point.
+The contents of the Clipboard can be viewed and edited by choosing "edit Clipboard contents" on the Edit menu.

 Once a range of rows has been copied it can be pasted into a table by choosing